 So there we have it, an amazing homemade hand sanitizer gel that you can keep making even when the stores sell out.

 Why You Should Not Panic

 But I just wanted to take some time to tell you all that you shouldn’t panic.
 The human race has faced troubles like this in the past, and yet we’re still here.
-If you want the full facts you can read all of the qualified advice about the coronavirus on the CDC website.
+If you want the full facts you can read all of the qualified advice about the recent virus on the CDC website.

 While it may seem terrifying, try not to let it get to your head.
 I know this is difficult not to do with a rolling news cycle constantly talking about it.

 Just be mindful.
 Wash your hands, use your DIY sanitizing gel and don’t touch your face when you’re out and about.

 It’s important to note that while it’s especially important to follow these precautions at the moment, they can and should help you at all times.
 These little tips can help you to stay healthy today, tomorrow, and in a year’s time.
 Even once we’ve beaten the coronavirus, nobody wants to be stuck at home with a cold or seasonal flu!